1974 NBA All-Star Game

-The 1974 NBA All-Star Game was an exhibition basketball game that was played on January 15, 1974, at the Seattle Center Coliseum in Seattle.
+The 24th Annual NBA All Star Game was an exhibition basketball game that was played on January 15, 1974, at the Seattle Center Coliseum in Seattle, the home of the Seattle SuperSonics.
+It was played during the 1973–74 NBA season.
+It was the first NBA All-Star Game held in Seattle.

+The Western All-Stars won the game 134–123.
 The MVP of the game was Bob Lanier, who scored 24 points.

-Coaches: East: Tom Heinsohn, West: Larry Costello.

 Coaches

-Tom Heinsohn was selected as the East head coach.
+Larry Costello and Tom Heinsohn were selected as the West and East head coach, respectively.

-Tom Heinsohn, head coach of the Boston Celtics, qualified as the head coach of the Eastern All-Stars.
-Larry Costello, head coach of the Milwaukee Bucks, qualified as the head coach of the Western All-Stars.
+Tom Heinsohn, head coach of the Eastern Conference leader Boston Celtics, qualified as the head coach of the Eastern All-Stars.
+Larry Costello, head coach of the Western Conference leader Milwaukee Bucks, qualified as the head coach of the Western All-Stars.